Living Rhythms Hands-On African Drumming

 Living Rhythms Virtual / Hands-On West African Drumming

-Available virtually or in person, Living Rhythms provides hands-on residencies and interactive assembly performances in the arts of West African drumming and dance.
-With a drum for each student, the Living Rhythms program is a joyful exploration of West African drumming and dancing that can include residencies, workshops, or assembly performances for the whole school, followed by a day of...
+Available virtually or in person, Living Rhythms provides workshops, hands-on residencies, and interactive assembly performances in the arts of West African drumming and dance.
+With a drum for each student, the Living Rhythms program is a joyful exploration of West African drumming and dancing that can include residencies, workshops, or assembly performances for the whole school, followed by a...
 View more

 September 1 – June 1

 For assembly performance: stage or gymnasium with two wireless lapel mics.
 For residencies/hands-on workshops: a classroom or similar sized space with enough open area to sit up to 30 students in a semi-circle.

 Charlotte Mecklenburg County and surrounding area

 The Living Rhythms E-Learning course consists of a series of self-directed instructional videos found on a website easily accessible with a simple password.
 Specifically designed around the Common Core, participants play along with found-object instruments available at home or in the classroom, such as pots, pans, boxes, tabletops, etc. In addition to the videos, teachers, and students also have access to a number of downloadable pdf resources, including background information about the history and culture of the drums, plus lesson plans for teachers.
 The lessons remain available for an entire semester (Aug – Dec, and Jan – June) and can be used for an unlimited number of students.
 (Please see attached PDF for more information)

 –$699 for a Half Day West African Drumming Program – Three Hands-on West African drumming workshops for up to 30 students each workshop.
 This includes one artist educator and drum for each student to use.